StarKist admits fixing tuna prices, faces $100 million fine

-SAN FRANCISCO (AP) — Authorities say StarKist has agreed to plead guilty to price fixing as part of a broad collusion investigation of the canned tuna industry.
+SAN FRANCISCO (AP) — StarKist Co. agreed to plead guilty to a felony price fixing charge as part of a broad collusion investigation of the canned tuna industry, the U.S. Department of Justice announced Thursday.

-Federal prosecutors announced the plea agreement Thursday and said the company faces a fine up to $100 million.
-Bumble Bee Foods last year pleaded guilty to the same charge and paid a $25 million fine.
+The DOJ said StarKist faces up to a $100 million fine when it is sentenced.
+Prosecutors allege that the industry’s top three companies conspired between 2010 and 2013 to keep prices artificially high.

-Chicken of the Sea has not been charged because prosecutors say the company exposed the scheme and cooperated with the investigation.
+“We have cooperated with the DOJ during the course of its investigation and accept responsibility,” said StarKist chief executive Andrew Choe.
+“We will continue to conduct our business with the utmost transparency and integrity.”

 Most Read Business Stories